Crispy Fish Sandwiches You’ll Crave (No Deep Fryer!)

 • Pan-frying the fish in a cast-iron or non-stick skillet helps prevent it from sticking.

-• Serve the sandwiches with Oven Roasted French Fries and a Simple Green Salad for the ultimate feast!
+• Serve with Oven Roasted French Fries, potato chips, or a Quick Green Salad for a complete meal.

 *This post contains Amazon and other affiliate links to products I use and love (from which I earn income, at no cost to you).
 Thank you for supporting From Scratch Fast!